 Flossing on a regular basis can be a very effective way of removing the buildup of plaque on your teeth.
 It also helps to lower the risk of developing gum disease and cavities while promoting a healthy mouth.

 This process helps to remove plaque buildup and also prevents the formation of more.
 Use an oil, such as extra-virgin coconut oil, as it contains antimicrobial and anti-inflammatory properties that help to reduce mouth bacteria.
 Swish one tablespoon of melted coconut oil inside of your mouth for 15-20 minutes.
 Be sure to not swallow or gargle it.
 Spit out the oil and then rinse your mouth and brush your teeth.
 For best results, repeat daily.

 Dip your damp toothbrush into some baking soda and then just brush your teeth.
 This simple trick is actually very efficient in removing hard tartar and plaque.
 After brushing your teeth, spit the baking soda out and repeat the process for around five minutes.
 Then rinse your mouth out with a cap full of warm water and hydrogen peroxide mix.
 Also, rinse with plain water.
 Perform this procedure as needed, or around once a week in order to cut down on the buildup of plaque.

-Hard cheeses such as cheddar or Swiss helps your body with producing alkaline saliva, which fights plaque bacterial.
-It also forms a protective layer surrounding your teeth so that the build up of acid is prevented and can help to re-mineralize your teeth with phosphates and calcium.
+Hard cheeses such as cheddar or Swiss help your body with producing alkaline saliva, which fights plaque bacteria.
+It also forms a protective layer surrounding your teeth so that the build-up of acid is prevented and can help to re-mineralize your teeth with phosphates and calcium.